dis-sg/dis-sg.github.io/_posts/2025-03-04-the-new-paper-rebrand.md

 Many of these columnists have moved on to other outlets (in SM Ong’s case, ST), or have left the news business.
 Today, the paper is run by a tiny team of three journalists and an editor—smaller than some news desks.
 So, what is TNP’s focus now?

 A new section called Kopitime publishes letters from readers (read: free content).
-Think of it as a mix between Reddit posts and Stomp articles—ranging from grievances (<a href="https://www.tnp.sg/lifestyle/kopitime-my-estate-not-accessible-disabled-people?ref=section-top" target="_blank">https://www.tnp.sg/lifestyle/kopitime-my-estate-not-accessible-disabled-people?ref=section-top</a>) about inaccessible estates to complaints (<a href="https://www.tnp.sg/lifestyle/others/kopitime-mcdonalds-orders-missing-standard-condiments?ref=section-list" target="_blank">https://www.tnp.sg/lifestyle/others/kopitime-mcdonalds-orders-missing-standard-condiments?ref=section-list</a>) about missing McDonald's condiments.
+Think of it as a mix between Reddit posts and Stomp articles—ranging from <a href="https://www.tnp.sg/lifestyle/kopitime-my-estate-not-accessible-disabled-people?ref=section-top" target="_blank">grievances</a> about inaccessible estates to <a href="https://www.tnp.sg/lifestyle/others/kopitime-mcdonalds-orders-missing-standard-condiments?ref=section-list" target="_blank">complaints</a> about missing McDonald's condiments.

 <figure>
 <img src="https://i.imgur.com/XCSl3wn.png" alt="the new paper kopitime">